uComply

 What is ISO 27001?

 ISO/IEC 27001 is the international standard for information security.
 The standard provides a systematic framework for establishing, implementing, maintaining, and continuously improving an Information Security Management System (ISMS).
+ISO 27001 is developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

 With ISO 27001 certification, your organization demonstrates that information security risks are managed in a structured way.
 This is important not only for your own organization but also for customers, partners, and regulators who want assurance about the security of their data.